keriganmarketing/uretekusa/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.5: New 'database only' feature for sending backups via email; new WP-CLI add-on (Premium); various small fixes and tweaks and internal improvements - recommended update for all
+* 1.14.11 : UpdraftCloud easy sign-up wizard.
+App privacy policy links for GDPR compliance.
+Azure Germany support (Azure add-on).
+Many tweaks for convenience and small fixes.
+A recommended update for all.
+Also fixes a change in the short-lived 1.14.9 that could cause backups to not be sent to remote storage